KiwiKilian/eleventy-plugin-og-image/README.md

 ## Usage

 > [!IMPORTANT]
 > This is an [ESM package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
-Your eleventy project needs to use ESM from `eleventy-plugin-og-image@3.0.0` onwards, which also requires `@11ty/eleventy3.0.0` or greater.
+Your Eleventy project needs to use ESM from `eleventy-plugin-og-image@3.0.0` onwards, which also requires `@11ty/eleventy3.0.0` or greater.

 Install the package: